deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   - atomic+random: add small random numbers on atomic pseudo-wavefunctions
   - file: from file
   - random: random numbers

+  If set `psi_initializer 1`, additional available options are:
+  - nao: from numerical orbital files.
+If they are not enough, other wave functions are initialized with random numbers.
+In this case, `NUMERICAL_ORBITAL` section in `STRU` file must present, numerical orbitals with the highest qualities are recommended.
+  - nao+random: add small random numbers on nao-wavefunctions
+  NOTE: for `psi_initializer 1` case, `init_wfc file` is not supported.
 - **Default**: atomic

 ### init_chg